 - The essay should be about two double-spaced pages (unless the application provides different instructions).

 - The personal statement provides you with the opportunity to present yourself without being boastful.
 Let your reader know how you are unique and why you would be an interesting addition to the law school class.

 - Think about two or three formative experiences, beliefs or events and how these have affected the way you think about the world.
 These might be a memory from travel, your growth as an athlete, your passion for an activity, your reflections on an experience significant to you.

 - You do not have to write about why you want to go to law school.
 If you decide to write about your motivation to attend law school, make sure that your background and experience support your assertions.
-A well-focused reason for applying can be helpful (more so at some schools than others – talk to the Pre-Law advisor).
+A well-focused reason for applying can be helpful (more so at some schools than others – talk to the Pre-Law office).

 - Be yourself.
 There is no winning formula for writing a personal statement but successful essays tend to be honest and specific.
 Ask: Would an admissions officer know you better after reading the statement?